AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 Sonim XP3plus

-For $199.99, the Sonim XP3plus is an IP68-certified durable flip phone suitable for seniors who want vital features such as noise cancellation and long battery life.
+For $199.99, the Sonim XP3plus is an IP68-certified durable flip phone suitable for seniors who want vital features such as noise cancellation and long battery life (up to 20 hours of talk time).
 Some of our favorite features include real-time text capabilities and M4/T4 hearing aid compatibility.
-The flip phone also has a mobile hotspot for up to 10 devices.
-We appreciate its compact design and ease of use for people who want to stay connected with their grandkids without too many advanced features.
+The flip phone also has 16 GB of memory and a mobile hotspot for up to 10 devices.
+While the Apple iPhone 16 Plus is more substantially sized, we appreciate the Sonim XP3plus’ compact design and ease of use for people who want to stay connected with their grandkids without too many advanced features.

 Benefits for older adults: